-High Uintas Hiking
+High Uintas Hiking Trails

 2.2 miles.
 You can pack extra gear into here.
 The hike is just a little over a mile one way, so bring the lawn chairs and float tube.
 There is a steep incline just before the lake, but otherwise it’s an easy hike.

 7 miles.
 Island Lake sits high on the Provo River Drainage and can be reached fairly easily.
 The first mile is steep, and the last half mile is steep, but sandwiched between these sections is some easy and level hiking.
 The trail is quite popular among overnighters, so expect to see a few people, especially on weekends.

 4-mile loop.
 One of the most popular hikes in the Uinta Mountains thanks to a bounty of lakes, peaks, meadows and views while gaining about 1,000 feet.
 With only a little extra energy (for two quarter-mile legs and a few hundred feet) hikers can bag two summits in Lofty and Scout Peak.

 5.5 miles one way.
 A well-maintained trail through pristine terrain combining great mountain forest stretches with the scenic vistas that make the Uintas so popular.
 Allow at least a half-day.
 Also options to extend for backpacking.
 Fee area.